 Trinidad and Tobago is one of the Caribbean countries in which the law prohibits entry for homosexuals.
-In 2007 Sir Elton John, an openly gay man, had to be given a special waiver to enter Trinidad and Tobago for a concert in Tobago.
+One would recall in 2007 when Sir Elton John, an openly practicing GAY, had to be given a special waiver to enter Trinidad and Tobago for a concert in Tobago.
 But recently, at the PANCAP AGM meeting in Trinidad and Tobago from October 21st 2013, the book HIV and Human Rights: Legal and Policy Perspectives on HIV and Human Rights in the Caribbean edited by Sir George Alleyne and Professor Rose Marie Belle Antoine was launched.
-According to the US-based NGO, An AIDS-Free World, its legal advisor, Mr. Maurice Tomlinson, was invited to the launch of the book.
-But Mr.

-Tomlinson who is gay and an LGBTI and HIV activist could not attend unless he had a waiver.
-Mr. Tomlinson refused to apply for a waiver, considering the necessity as an assault on his fundamental human right.
+The launch of the book was held on October 22nd.
+According to the US-based NGO, A AIDS-Free World, its Legal Advisor, Mr. Maurice Tomlinson, was invited to the launch of the book.
+But Mr. Tomlinson who is gay and who is an LGBT and HIV activist could not attend unless he had a waiver, similar to the waiver Sir Elton John obtained when he had a concert in Tobago earlier.
+Mr. Tomlinson refused to apply for a waiver, considering the need to apply for a waiver to enter Trinidad and Tobago as an assault on his fundamental human right.

-Whether PANCAP intended it or not, the book launch highlighted the issue of discrimination against LGBTI and particularly in this case the deprivation of the right of a person to enter, stay or reside in a country solely on the basis of sexual orientation.
+Whether PANCAP intended it or not, the launch of the book in Trinidad and Tobago highlighted the issue of discrimination against LGBTI and particularly in this case the deprivation of the right of a person to enter, stay or reside in a country solely on the basis of sexual orientation.

-The Justice for All Roadmap will seek to address Stigma and Discrimination in the context of HIV to highlight the instances of restriction in the entry, stay and residence of persons based on his or her sexual orientation.
+The Justice for All Programme Roadmap will seek to highlight the instances of restriction in the entry, stay and residence of persons based on his or her sexual orientation.
+The Project will advocate for the removal of these laws and regulations and design a Roadmap to accomplish this goal.